maxdan94/LoadGraph/README.md

 "./adjmatrix edgelist.txt"
 "./adjlist edgelist.txt"

-"edgelist.txt" should contain the graph: one edge on each line (two unsigned long (nodes' ID)) separated by a space.
+"edgelist.txt" should contain the graph: one edge on each line (two unsigned long (nodes' ID) separated by a space).
 The program will load the graph in main memory and then terminate.

 ## Performance: